 We use a mastery approach to teaching using small steps progression with opportunities to deepen understanding.
 Our children are challenged to learn from misconceptions and mistakes as well as through success.

-Lord Street offers a wide range of opportunities beyond the classroom.
-These change regularly but include afters school clubs like the choir, our drama clubs and a range of sports clubs as well as dance.
+We offer a wide range of opportunities beyond the classroom.
+These change regularly but include after school clubs like the choir, our drama clubs and a range of sports clubs as well as dance.
 We even have a model making club in KS2.
 Children take part in the Shakespeare for Schools project and perform at the Burnley Mechanics.
 A range of different sports are offered including the summer term sailing!

 We have an active school council and children who take on responsibilities across school.
 We also take part in community engagement projects as well as fundraising for local, national and global charities.
 These are designed to enhance pupils’ learning experiences, form personal connections between pupils, their peers and their community, and teach skills essential for life after school.

 This complements our children’s personal development.
 Our curriculum provides equal opportunities for all.
 PSHE, underpins the ethos behind our curriculum.
 Learning how to lead safe, healthy and fulfilling lives

 Please find attached a slightly longer version of the intent.